ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part2.md

 #### Seq

 `Seq` is an ordered sequence.
 Typical implementations include `List`, `Vector`, `Buffer` and `Range`.
-Although Scala `Array` is not a `Seq`, it can be wrapped into a `WrappedArray` to enable all `Seq` operations on arrays.
+Although Scala `Array` is not a `Seq`, it can be wrapped into a {% scaladoc collection.mutable.WrappedArray %} to enable all `Seq` operations on arrays.
 In Scala this is done automatically through an implicit conversion, allowing you to write code like following.

 {% columns %}
 {% column 9 Scala %}